hackfoldr/hackfoldr-2.0-forkme/README.md

 * <del>deploy on gh-pages branch (It would auto deploy via travis-ci.
 You only commit on master branch and push.)</del>
 ^^^ temporary broken ^^^

-### Developing with Fire.app

-* development:
-    * using Fire.app to watch .jade and .sass
-    * using Github for Windows or git on linux to sync and commit

 ### Developing with Gulp.js